bootstrap-vue/bootstrap-vue/docs/components/modal/README.md

 When tabbing through elements within a `<b-modal>`, if focus attempts to leave the modal into the document, Focus will be brought back into the modal.

+In some circumstances, you may have a need to disable the enforce focus feature.
+You can do so by setting the prop `no-enforce-focus`.